wso2/docs-mi/en/docs/reference/mediators/data-mapper-mediator.md

 !!!
 Info
     If you specify special characters (e.g., `&` ,
     `&amp;)` within the `<text>`
-    tag when converting from CSV to CSV , they will be displayed as follows by default.
+    tag when converting from CSV to CSV, they will be displayed as follows by default.
     -   `& -> &amp;`
     -   `&amp; -> &amp;amp;`